 After a day of sunshine, beaches and fresh fish, Mangonui and Doubtless Bay have some great accommodation options including beautiful colonial hotels and motels or choose an apartment.

 You’re now less than 2 hours away from the top of the country.

 Next morning drive to New Zealand’s north-eastern tip, Cape Reinga.
 Pack a picnic lunch to enjoy on 90 Mile Beach and if you’re feeling adventurous the quad biking or blokarting on this beach are fantastic fun.

 Next, a trip to Gumdiggers Park in Awanui (100 km south of the Cape) is a worthwhile place to stop, backed by many positive reviews on TripAdvisor and features on the Must Do New Zealand website.

-Many people reach the Bay of Islands on flights from Auckland, cruise ships or mooring a boat at the Bay of Islands marina and after a day at Cape Reinga most head south again to the Bay of Islands.
-Our office in Kaitaia means you can return your car there if you prefer.
-For those wanting to discover the beaches, golf courses and small towns from Whangarei to Matakana and south onto Auckland we are happy to meet you at Auckland Airport for the final part of your journey.
+Many people reach the Bay of Islands on flights from Auckland, or by mooring a boat at the Bay of Islands Marina and after a day at Cape Reinga most head south again to the Bay of Islands.